FAIRChemistry/md-models/docs/src/syntax/semantics.md

 Properties are annotated using an option, as defined in the [Property Options](./property-options.md) section.
 We utilize the keyword `term` to add a semantic type to the property.
 Properties can function in one of two ways:

-1. If the type of the property is a primitive type, the property describes the characteristics of the object (type).
+1. If the type of the property is a primitive type, the `term` option describes the characteristics of the object (type).
-2. If the type of the property is an object, the property describes the relationship (predicate) between the subject (object) and the object (type).
+2. If the type of the property is an object, the `term` option describes the relationship (predicate) between the subject (object) and the object (type).

 ### Object-valued properties

-We want to express that the `orders` property *is_ordered_by* `Person`.
+We want to express that the `orders` property is `ordered_by` a `Person`.

 ```markdown
 ### Product